×

 Predictive analytics identifies patterns in historical data and forecasts future trends.
 There are many ways to use predictive analytics in a call center, including:

-• Seasonal trends: See which holidays are important to your customers and better target your messaging.
+• Seasonal trends: You can see which holidays are important to your customers and better target your messaging.

-• Customer behavior analysis: Identify how long customers are willing to wait for a response, which channels they use the most, and so on.
+• Customer behavior analysis: You can identify how long customers are willing to wait for a response, which channels they use the most, and so on.
 Then, you can optimize service on all your channels.

 This branch of analytics focuses on customer-agent interactions throughout the customer journey.
 The goal is to improve the quality of these interactions and gain a greater understanding of your customers.